Plymouth-Comp/2020-comp3016-cw2-rowanlovejoy/README.md

 ## Opening the Visual Studio Solution

-To open the project's Visual Studio solution, open the '2020-comp3016-cw2-rowanlovejoy' directory and then open the 'Coursework2.sln' file.
-The program can be run from within the solution.
-If an error message appears about a missing Assimp .dll, copy the 'assimp-vc142-mtd.dll' file from the Source directory into same directory as the compiled 'Coursework2.exe' file -- if building in Debug mode with x64, this executable should by default by output to /x64/Debug.
+To open the project's Visual Studio solution, open the '2020-comp3016-cw2-rowanlovejoy' directory and then open the 'Coursework2.sln' file. **PLEASE NOTE:** Afer building the solution, copy the file 'assimp-vc142-mtd.dll' and the folders 'media' and 'shaders' from the project root into the output folder alongside the compiled Coursework2.exe file (if building in Debug mode with x64, this executable should by default be output to /x64/Debug).
+Failing to do this will result in the application failing to launch after building with an error about the missing .dll file.

 ### User Interaction and Launching